vchrisb/tanzu-ui/README.md

-# tkgi-ui
+# tanzu-ui

-A Proof of Concept for a custom TKGi UI
+A Proof of Concept for a custom Tanzu UI

 ## Client requirements